gchq/sleeper/docs/designs/transaction-log-state-store.md

 #### DynamoDB queries

 The DynamoDB state store has advantages for queries, as we only need to read the relevant parts of the state.
-If we want to retain this benefit, we can store the same DynamoDB structure we use now.
+If we want to retain this benefit, we could store the same DynamoDB structure we use now.

-Similar to the process for S3 snapshots, we could regularly store a snapshot of the table state as items in DynamoDB tables, in whatever format is convenient for queries.
+Similar to the process for S3 snapshots, we could regularly store a snapshot of the Sleeper table state as items in DynamoDB tables, in whatever format is convenient for queries.
+One option would be to use the same tables as for the DynamoDB state store, but use a snapshot ID instead of the table ID.

-If we want this view to be 100% up to date, we could still read the latest transactions that have happened since the snapshot, and include that data in the result of any query.
+If we want this view to be 100% up to date, then when we perform a query we could still read the latest transactions that have happened since the snapshot, and include that data in the result.

 #### Status stores for reporting